 Hearing aid in a person’s ear

-In testing the four Jabra Enhance hearing aids, we were impressed with the comfort, fit, and Bluetooth sound quality of the 50, 100, and 300 models.
-All three models stream audio (including music, TV, and phone calls), but only the 300 can take hands-free calls as well.
+In testing the four Jabra Enhance hearing aids, we were impressed with the comfort, fit, and Bluetooth sound quality of the 50R, 300, and 500 models.
+All three Jabra Enhance models stream audio (including music, TV, and phone calls) and the 300 and 500 can take hands-free calls as well.
 You’ll need an iPhone 11 or newer with iOS version 15 or later for this capability.
 All other phones and Jabra Enhance hearing aid models require the Phone Clip+ accessory for hands-free calling.

 From our tester